-As described in Residence Permit, a Temporary law introduced new legislation in 2016 that affects persons' ability to get a residence permit, the length of the residence permit as well as the ability to reunite with their family members.
-This law has been prolonged a further two years until July 2021.
-A parliamentary commission of inquiry was tasked with proposing new legislation to enter into force when the Temporary law expires on 20 July 2021.
-The commission presented its proposal on 15 September 2020.344 The proposal raises serious concerns as it basically aims to render most of the restrictions introduced through the Temporary law permanent, including by limiting the right to family reunification to core family members only.
-It also includes that requirements on incomes and housing (i.e. the size and standards of housing) that need to be met when family members apply for family reunification more than three months after the beneficiary was granted protection status.
+As described in Residence Permit, a Temporary law introduced new legislation in 2016 that affected persons' ability to get a residence permit, the length of the residence permit as well as the ability to reunite with their family members.
+This law was in force until 19 July 2021.
+In 2019, a parliamentary commission of inquiry was tasked with proposing new legislation.
+The commission presented its proposal in September 2020.371 Most of the proposals were included in the changes in the Aliens Act that came into force on 20 July 2021, although some adjustments were made due to further political debate and commentary on the proposal from civil society and public authorities.
+The changes basically rendered most of the restrictions introduced through the Temporary law permanent.

+In general the right to family reunification is limited to core family members only, although other family members may be accepted under special circumstances.
+It also includes requirements on incomes and housing (i.e. the size and standards of housing) that need to be met when family members apply for family reunification more than three months after the beneficiary was granted protection status.
 However, the right to family reunification is available to both refugees and beneficiaries of subsidiary protection.